QR Cake vs ME-QR: Free QR Code Generators Compared

 - Yes, the codes themselves are safe.
 The question is whether the destination experience is appropriate for your audience - fine for personal use, less ideal for business use.

-- Does QR Cake have ads on its free tier?
+- Does QR Cake show ads on free dynamic scans?

 - Which has more language support?